What is disposable income?

 • Don’t forget to include any debt repayments you make each month

-If, after you do your budget, you realise you are spending more than you are earning, you need to make some changes.
+If you realise that you’re spending more than you earn, you’ll often need to make some changes.
 Middle-class earners are among the most likely to fall into debt for this exact reason.
-Larger salaries often mean larger debts and this is where our new attitude to disposable income comes in.
-For example, could you save on your monthly food bill?
-Or can you swap to cheaper brands when buying pricier items such as washing detergent, shampoo, kitchen roll and dishwasher tablets?
+Larger salaries can often lead to larger debts, and this is where our new attitude to disposable income comes in.

 How to have more disposable income

-Equally, here are some measures you can take that could help you boost your monthly discretionary income by a significant amount:
+Here are some measures you can take that could help you boost your monthly discretionary income by a significant amount:

 • If you are no longer in your mortgage deal, check if you could get a better deal by remortgaging